yintao-he/yintao-he.github.io/index.md

 <img class="profile-picture" src="yintao.jpg">

 Hi!
+I am Yintao He (何银涛).
+I am a Postdoctoral Associate at Duke University, working with Prof. [Yiran Chen](https://cei.pratt.duke.edu/people/yiran-chen) and Prof. [Hai (Helen) Li](https://cei.pratt.duke.edu/people/hai-helen-li).

-I am Yintao He (何银涛), a 6th year Ph.D Student at UCAS, advised by Prof. [Huawei Li](http://people.ucas.ac.cn/~lihuawei) and Prof. [Ying Wang](https://wangying-ict.github.io/).
-Currently, I am a visiting PhD student at ETH Zurich, working with Prof. [Onur Mutlu](https://people.inf.ethz.ch/omutlu/).
+I obtained my Ph.D. at the Institute of Computing Technology, Chinese Academy of Sciences, advised by Prof. [Huawei Li](http://people.ucas.ac.cn/~lihuawei) and Prof. [Ying Wang](https://wangying-ict.github.io/).
+I was a visiting PhD researcher at the Department of Information Technology and Electrical Engineering, ETH Zurich, working with Prof. [Onur Mutlu](https://people.inf.ethz.ch/omutlu/).

+I have been awarded the Special Prize of President Scholarship of the Chinese Academy of Sciences (CAS), which is known as the highest award for postgraduate students in CAS.

 Know more about me: [Google scholar](https://scholar.google.com/citations?user=afVBxsQAAAAJ&hl=en&oi=ao)   [linkedin](https://www.linkedin.com/in/yintao-he-6b3637159/?originalSubdomain)